-It was the summer of 2017, and the three of us –– Rachel Sucher, Claire Lee, and Sarah Feng –– were classmates in an online writing studio.
-A studio-wide group chat had been created, where mentors and students would ask for general advice on their writing, send funny quips about the writing process, and share playlists to write to.
-It was from a small offshoot of that chat where the three of us decided to create a literary arts magazine, to be published online and to house voices that we found honest, innovative, daring, and true to experiences not often highlighted in traditional media.
+It was the summer of 2017, and Rachel Sucher, Claire Lee, and Sarah Feng were classmates in an online writing studio.
+A studio-wide group chat had been created, where mentors and students asked for general advice on their writing, send funny quips about the writing process, and share playlists to write to.
+In a small offshoot of that chat, the three decided to create a literary arts magazine, to be published online and to house voices that they found honest, innovative, daring, and true to experiences not often highlighted in traditional media.

 Since our first issue, COUNTERCLOCK has grown to become more than just a literary arts magazine.
 We also host an interdisciplinary arts fellowship, the COUNTERCLOCK Arts Collective, and provide a paid Feedback Corner service.
 We write advance reviews on our blog and publish columns on poetic and cultural commentary.
 Our family is a little larger than the hundreds of readers we once had; we’re home to nearly 50 staff members and fellowship mentors, 100 contributors, and 120,000 readers worldwide since 2017.

 We currently nominate for the major anthology awards, and we have been recognized by the Pushcart Prize and the Best of the Net Anthology.
 Contributors and team members have been honored or published by the National Endowment for the Arts, the New York Times, the Poetry Society of the United Kingdom, Best New Poets, Best of the Net, the Kenyon Review, Prairie Schooner, the National Student Poets Program, and the National YoungArts Foundation, among other organizations.